Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Method

 \paragraph{Expert Assignment Losses} We would like our system to avoid selecting the same expert for all possible modes.
 For this purpose, the entropy of the expert activation frequencies over a batch of training trajectories should be maximized.
 We use \textit{batch entropy} ($\mathcal{L}_{\textrm{batch}}$) to enforce this constraint.
-In the meantime, we would like the system to have high confidence in assigning an $(\mathbf{r_i}, \mathbf{t_q})$ tuple to one of the experts.
+In the meantime, we would like the system to attribute a high probability when assigning an $(\mathbf{r_i}, \mathbf{t_q})$ tuple to one of the experts.
 For this, the entropy of the gate probabilities, $p_i$, should be minimized.
 We use \textit{individual entropy} ($\mathcal{L}_{ind}$) to enforce this constraint.

 Formally, $\mathcal{L}_{\textrm{batch}} \in \mathbb{R}$ is calculated as follows:

 where, again, $b$ is batch size, and $d$ is the number of experts.

 Subsequently, $\mathcal{L}_{ind} \in \mathbb{R}$ is computed as follows: